Curated by Markéta Fantová and Jan K. Rolník

 Recognizing the importance of sustaining a platform for discussion and exchange between emerging artists, theatres, and manufacturers as well as the connection with the professional network of artists through the OISTAT Lighting and Sound Sub-commissions, PQ is excited to welcome Light Spot and Sounds Spot as a major strand of programming under the umbrella of 36Q°.

 Originally established by Henk Van Der Geest and the OISTAT Lighting working group in collaboration with the Institute of Lighting Design in Prague, Light Spot provides a platform for lighting designers and technicians to meet, exchange ideas, and share in depth conversation over shared meals.
 4 days of programming will include presentations, small experimental workshops, discussions, and technology demonstrations.

 Led by Joe Pino and the Sound Sub-commission of OISTAT, Sound Spot provides a platform for presentations, discussions, and informal talks, as well as space for the ever popular Sound Kitchen, covering anything that is or relates to sound and composition for theatre and live performance.

-More information about participating in Light Spot & Sound Spot will be made available via the PQ website later in 2018.
+More information about participating in Light Spot & Sound Spot will be made available via the PQ website at the beginning of 2019.